Editor's Note: This article was updated on Sept. 20, 2022. We incorrectly identified Brice Adamson as Brice Anderson.

 HOMECARE: How can a fleet help increase safety?

-ANDERSON: For organizations with employees who operate motor vehicles as part of their jobs, safety on the job must be an absolute priority.
+ADAMSON: For organizations with employees who operate motor vehicles as part of their jobs, safety on the job must be an absolute priority.
 A fleet can help in a few ways.

 First, swapping aging vehicles with newer models improves the likelihood that occupants will be protected from impact in a collision.
 Today’s standard models often come with improved safety and crash-avoidance technology, additional airbags, electronic stability control and many other essential safety features.
 Proactive vehicle maintenance can also help organizations ensure that their vehicles are in good working order.